 What is California’s Prop.
 65 Law?

 Prop.
 65 requires businesses to provide warnings to consumers living in California about significant exposures to chemicals that cause cancer, birth defects, or other reproductive harm.
-These chemicals can be in the products they purchase, in their homes or workplaces, or released into the environment.
+These chemicals can be in the quality food products they purchase, in their homes or workplaces, or released into the environment.
 By requiring this information to be provided, it enables consumers in California to make informed decisions about their exposures to these chemicals.

 When you see the Prop.
 65 Warning from California it should read like this.